MCHSL/extools/README.md

 Here are the modules currently available (not counting the core).
 Scroll to the bottom to see install instructions.

 #### TFFI
 Threaded FFI for BYOND.
 Automagically threads off all DLL calls and prevents them from locking up the game until they return.
-You may use a Promise datum, pass a callback or simply sleep until the call returns.
+You may use a Promise datum, pass a callback (global or an object) or simply sleep until the call returns.

 Calls the do_work function from sample.dll with 3 arguments.
 The proc sleeps until do_work returns.
 ```